theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 ## Overview of the NGS process

-Even though a variety of NGS technologies exist, the general steps to sequence {term}`DNA` (and therefore reverse transcribed {term}`RNA`) are largely the same.
+Even though a variety of NGS technologies exist, the general steps to sequence DNA (and therefore reverse transcribed RNA) are largely the same.
 The differences lie primarily in the chemistry of the respective sequencing technologies.

-1. **Sample and library preparation**: As a first step, a so-called library is prepared by fragmenting the {term}`DNA` samples and ligating them with adapter molecules.
+1. **Sample and library preparation**: As a first step, a so-called library is prepared by fragmenting the DNA samples and ligating them with adapter molecules.
 They act in the hybridisation of the library fragments to the matrix and provide a priming site.

 2. **Amplification and sequencing**: In the second step, the library gets converted into single strand molecules.
-During an amplification step (such as a polymerase chain reaction), clusters of {term}`DNA` molecules are being created.
+During an amplification step (such as a polymerase chain reaction), clusters of DNA molecules are being created.
 All of the clusters perform individual reactions during a single sequencing run.

 3. **Data output and analysis**: The output of a sequencing experiment depends on the sequencing technology and chemistry.
 Some sequencers generate fluorescence signals which are stored in specific output files, and others may generate electric signals which are stored in corresponding file formats.
 Generally, the amount of generated data, the raw data, is very large.
 Such data requires complex and computationally heavy processing.
 This is further discussed in the raw data processing chapter.

 TODO This needs a cartoon image

-(exp-data:{term}`RNA`-sequencing)=
+(exp-data:rna-sequencing)=

 ## RNA sequencing

-So far, we have only introduced sequencing with the unmentioned assumption that the {term}`DNA` is being sequenced.
-However, knowing the {term}`DNA` sequence of an organism and the positions of its regulatory elements tells us very little about the dynamic and real-time operations of a cell.
+So far, we have only introduced sequencing with the unmentioned assumption that the DNA is being sequenced.
+However, knowing the DNA sequence of an organism and the positions of its regulatory elements tells us very little about the dynamic and real-time operations of a cell.
 For example, by combining different mRNA splicing sites and exons from the same mRNA precursor, one gene can code for multiple proteins.
 This alternative splicing event is naturally occurring and commonly seen in eukaryotes; however, a variant could potentially result in a non-functional enzyme and an induced disease state.
-This is where {term}`RNA` sequencing ({term}`RNA`-Seq) comes into play.
+This is where RNA sequencing (RNA-Seq) comes into play.
-{term}`RNA`-Seq largely follows the {term}`DNA` sequencing protocols, but includes a reverse transcription step where complementary {term}`DNA` (c{term}`DNA`) is synthesized from the {term}`RNA` template.
-Sequencing {term}`RNA` allows scientists to obtain snapshots of cells, tissues or organisms at the time of sequencing in the form of expression profiles of genes.
+RNA-Seq largely follows the DNA sequencing protocols, but includes a reverse transcription step where complementary DNA (cDNA) is synthesized from the RNA template.
+Sequencing RNA allows scientists to obtain snapshots of cells, tissues or organisms at the time of sequencing in the form of expression profiles of genes.
 This information can be used to detect changes in disease states in response to therapeutics, under different environmental conditions, when comparing genotypes and other experimental designs.
-Modern {term}`RNA` sequencing allows for an unbiased sampling of transcripts in contrast to for example microarray based assays or {term}`RT-qPCR`, which require probe design to specifically target the regions of interest.
+Modern RNA sequencing allows for an unbiased sampling of transcripts in contrast to for example microarray based assays or {term}`RT-qPCR`, which require probe design to specifically target the regions of interest.
 The obtained gene expression profiles further enable the detection of gene isoforms, gene fusions, single nucleotide variants, and many other interesting properties.
-Modern {term}`RNA` sequencing is not limited by prior knowledge and allows for the capture of both known and novel features, resulting in rich data sets that can be used for exploratory data analysis.
+Modern RNA sequencing is not limited by prior knowledge and allows for the capture of both known and novel features, resulting in rich data sets that can be used for exploratory data analysis.

 ## Single-cell RNA sequencing

 ### Overview

-Sequencing of {term}`RNA` can be mainly conducted in two ways: Either by sequencing the mixed {term}`RNA` from the source of interest across cells (bulk sequencing) or by sequencing the transcriptomes of the cells individually (single-cell sequencing).
+Sequencing of RNA can be mainly conducted in two ways: Either by sequencing the mixed RNA from the source of interest across cells (bulk sequencing) or by sequencing the transcriptomes of the cells individually (single-cell sequencing).
-Mixing the {term}`RNA` of all cells is in most cases cheaper and easier than experimentally complex single-cell sequencing.
-Bulk {term}`RNA`-Seq results in cell-averaged expression profiles, which are generally easier to analyze, but also hide some of the complexity such as cell expression profile heterogeneity, which may help answer the question of interest.
+Mixing the RNA of all cells is in most cases cheaper and easier than experimentally complex single-cell sequencing.
+Bulk RNA-Seq results in cell-averaged expression profiles, which are generally easier to analyze, but also hide some of the complexity such as cell expression profile heterogeneity, which may help answer the question of interest.
 Some drugs or perturbations may affect only specific cell types or interactions between cell types.
-For example, in oncology, it is possible to have rare drug resistant tumor cells causing relapse, which is difficult to identify by simple bulk {term}`RNA`-seq even on cultured cells.
+For example, in oncology, it is possible to have rare drug resistant tumor cells causing relapse, which is difficult to identify by simple bulk RNA-seq even on cultured cells.

 To uncover such relationships, it is vital to examine gene expression on a single-cell level.
-Single-cell {term}`RNA`-Seq (scRNA-Seq) does, however, come with several caveats.
+Single-cell RNA-Seq (scRNA-Seq) does, however, come with several caveats.
 First, single-cell experiments are generally more expensive and more difficult to properly conduct.
 Second, the downstream analysis becomes more complex due to the increased resolution, and it is easier to draw false conclusions.

-A single-cell experiment generally speaking, follows the same steps as a bulk {term}`RNA`-Seq experiment (see above), but requires several adaptations.
+A single-cell experiment generally speaking, follows the same steps as a bulk RNA-Seq experiment (see above), but requires several adaptations.
 Just like bulk sequencing, single-cell sequencing requires lysis, reverse transcription, amplification, and the eventual sequencing.
 In addition, single-cell sequencing requires cell isolation and a physical separation into smaller reaction chambers or another form of cell labeling to be able to map the obtained transcriptomes back to the cells of origin later on.
 Hence, these are also the steps where most single-cell assays differ: single-cell isolation, transcript amplification, and, depending on the sequencing machine, sequencing.
 Before explaining how the different approaches to sequencing work, we will now discuss transcript quantification more closely.